Hitachi to buy US software developer GlobalLogic for US$9.6 billion

 Hitachi aims to close the transaction, which will be funded with cash and bank loans, by the end of July.

-The conglomerate is in talks with private equity firms to sell Hitachi Metals Ltd, a deal that could fetch more than US$6.4 billion, following the sale of its chemical unit and diagnostic imaging business.
+The conglomerate is in talks with private equity firms to sell Hitachi Metals, a deal that could fetch more than US$6.4 billion, following the sale of its chemical unit and diagnostic imaging business.